 7.1 This Policy is effective upon approval by the Information Technology Executive Council.
 All entities, boards, commissions, and Regent's Institutions were to comply with the original KIRC Policy by no later than July 1, 1997.

-7.2 The Information Technology Executive Council instructs the Kansas GIS Policy Board to insure that all GIS databases that are accepted as part of the Kansas Core GIS Database(s) and distributed through the Board's Data Access and Support Center be documented in compliance with this Policy by no later than July 1, 1997, as specified by the original policy.
+7.2 The Information Technology Executive Council instructs the Kansas GIS Policy Board to insure that all GIS databases that are accepted as part of the Kansas Geodatabase and distributed by DASC be documented in compliance with this Policy by no later than January 1, 2020, as specified by the original policy.

-7.3 For the purposes of this Policy the Kansas GIS Metadata Standard is considered to be the same as, and compliant with, the Federal Geographic Data Center's Content Standard for Geospatial Metadata.
+7.3 For the purposes of this Policy the Kansas GIS Metadata Standard is considered to be the same as, and compliant with, the Federal Geographic Data Center's Content Standard for Digital Geospatial Metadata or the most recently FGDC-endorsed ISO suite of metadata standards for geographic information.

-7.4 The Kansas GIS Policy Board, in coordination with the Federal Geographic Data Committee, may define a sub-set of the Kansas GIS Metadata Standard, should the Board deem such a sub-set in the best interests of the Kansas GIS community.
+7.4 The Kansas GIS Policy Board may define a sub-set of the Kansas GIS Metadata Standard, should the Board deem such a sub-set in the best interests of the Kansas GIS community.

 8.0 RESPONSIBILITIES: